wingemo/wingemo/README.md

 🌱 I’m currently learning JavaScript (Full Stack)

+🔭 I’m currently working on a react project.

 <!--
 **wingemo/wingemo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.